 Bleeding from diverticulosis is usually brief (it stops on its own).
 However, diverticular bleeding tends to recur.
 For example, a patient may experience several episodes of rectal bleeding from diverticula during the same hospitalization.
 Even after discharge from the hospital, some patients who do not have the diverticula-containing part of their colon surgically removed will experience another episode of diverticular bleeding within 4-5 years.

 Colon cancer and polyps

 Tumors of the colon and rectum are growths (masses) arising from the wall of the large intestine.
-Benign tumors of the large intestine are usually called polypoid in shape.
-Malignant tumors of the large intestine are called cancers, and most are believed to have developed from polyps.
+Benign tumors of the large intestine usually are called polyps because of their shape.
+Malignant tumors of the large intestine are cancers, and most are believed to have developed from polyps.
 Bleeding from colon polyps and cancers tends to be mild (the amount of blood loss is small), intermittent, and usually does not cause low blood pressure or shock.